Definition of a Day Centre:

 Am I eligible for day care?

-Your eligibility for receiving day care will be determined by an assessment which you can request from your Local Council.
+Your eligibility for receiving day care will be determined by an assessment, which you can request from your Local Council.
 The assessment will include the following:

-• Financial assessment - This will assess your financial situation and whether you are eligible for funding from your Local Authority to help pay for the day centre.
+- Financial Assessment - This will assess your financial situation and whether you are eligible for funding from your Local Authority to help pay for the day centre.

-• Personal budgets - Your personal budgets to fund your care & support will be discussed.
+- Personal Budgets - Your personal budgets to fund your care & support will be discussed.
 It will be your decision whether you would like to manage your own care or have help from your Local Council.

-• Direct payments - It will be assessed whether your personal budget will allow you to fund your own care services directly.
+- Direct Payments - It will be assessed whether your personal budget will allow you to fund your own care services directly.

 What are the benefits of Day Centres?

 Day centres are a saviour to many.
-People who are elderly, physically disabled or have learning difficulties often feel lonely & isolated due to their limitations but day centres offer them a place to go where they can socialise with others in a similar situation to them, whilst receiving the support they need from volunteers and experienced healthcare staff.
+People who are elderly, physically disabled or have learning difficulties often feel lonely & isolated due to their limitations, but day centres offer them a place to go where they can socialise with others in a similar situation to them, whilst receiving the support they need from volunteers and experienced healthcare staff.

-People who are elderly, or have physical difficulties can greatly benefit for assists.
-Day centres can provide great advice on equipment which can help people with daily tasks; for instance, a chair lift which will transport them the stairs at home.
+Elderly individuals or those with physical difficulties can greatly benefit from assistance.
+Day centres can provide great advice on equipment which can help people with daily tasks; for instance, a chair lift which will transport them up the stairs at home.

 Day centres will often offer refreshments, and sometimes a meal to their clients.
 Who doesn't love a cup of tea and a biscuit!